 The majority of serving councillors on Parish Councils are a broad mix of men and women of all ages.
 Whilst they may have differing political views these do not extend into their parish work.
 What Parish Councillors have in common is an active interest in their local community and concern for it.

 Councillors take collective decisions which form the policy of the Council and therefore the policy will reflect the views of the majority of the members.
-In addition to attending meetings of the Full Council, most Councillors are also appointed to be members of certain committees of the Council which deal with specific areas of council business.
+In addition to attending meetings of the Council, most Councillors are also appointed to be members of certain Committees of the Council which deal with specific areas of Council business.
 When work of a particular detailed nature is required, a special sub-committee or working party may be established to handle the matter.
-The committees of the Council will usually meet in a cycle of meetings and at the end of each cycle the Full Council will meet to confirm the recommendations made by the various committees and to take decisions for action.
+The Committees of the Council will usually meet in a cycle of meetings and at the end of each cycle the Council will meet to confirm the recommendations made by the various committees and to take decisions for action.

 Elections and Co-options

 Parish Councillors are local residents who give up their time to try and make the Parish a better place to live and work.
 The Parish Council has a range of powers and duties over local facilities and Councillors make decisions which affect every day parish life.

 Councillors are unpaid and have to abide by a local government code of conduct and declare a personal or prejudicial interest if they have an interest in any matter under discussion at a Parish Council Meeting.